jethrojones/website/_notes/Fast Sunday Family Feast.md

 layout: note
 date: 2024-01-22
 ---
-This year, we are starting a new tradition.
+Last year, we started a new tradition.

 We're calling it Fast Sunday Family Feast.